 - you can adapt their training according to the needs of your business

 - you can expand and upskill your workforce

 - you can solve your staff recruitment and retention problems in an affordable way

 - you can recruit to your own job specifications

 - it is a cost effective way to invest in your future managers and attract new talent

-Whilst employers cover the employment costs for their apprentices, there is funding available to support the training costs and there is also a number of employer incentives to encourage take up of apprenticeships.
+Whilst employers cover the employment costs for their apprentices, there is funding available to support the training costs.

 All employers with a payroll over £3m already pay the apprenticeship levy, at 0.5% of their payroll.
 The levy funds can only be used on apprenticeship training, otherwise they are returned to the treasury after 24 months.
 For many levy-paying employers, the levy funds have become their training-and-recruitment fund and engaging in apprenticeships is the only way to recoup the benefits of their levy investment.